Gerrit supports three methods of uploading changes:

 Use git push, and bypass code review

-All three methods rely on SSH public key authentication, which must first be configured by the uploading user.
+All three methods rely on authentication, which must first be configured by the uploading user.

 Each user uploading changes to Gerrit must configure one or more SSH public keys.
 The per-user SSH key list can be accessed over the web within Gerrit by Settings, and then accessing the SSH Public Keys tab.